 When to Call the Doctor

-Call your health care provider if your teen is not sleeping well and it interferes with his or her health or ability to do daily activities.
+Call your health care provider if your teen is not sleeping well and it interferes with their health or ability to do daily activities.

 Styne DM, Grumbach MM.
 Physiology and disorders of puberty.
 In: Melmed S, Polonsky KS, Larsen PR, Kronenberg HM, eds.
 Williams Textbook of Endocrinology.
 13th ed.
 Philadelphia, PA: Elsevier; 2016:chap 25.